 return Number(n) / Number(1n << 64n);

-The algorithm above is the entire spec.
-If we ever change it — even a comment — this page's version bumps and the reference implementation hash changes.
-There is no other code path.
+The algorithm above is the entire specification.
+If it ever changes — even a single character — the version bumps and the reference-implementation hash changes with it.
+There is no other code path and no hidden randomness.
 Bookmark this URL; it is the authoritative document.